Funky-Chickens/bangazonAPI/README.md

 - add comments to explain confusing code

 ## Template for PR comments:
 I made the following changes:
--change
--reason
+- change
+- reason

 ### Steps to test:
--System config (if different)
+- System config (if different)
--Added 3rd party libraries (if added)
+- Added 3rd party libraries (if added)
--Command line utilities to run:
+- Command line utilities to run (nodemon etc.)
-		* nodemon etc.
--UI actions to try and expected outcomes:
+- UI actions to try and expected outcomes:
--click "log in"
+1. click "log in"
 - should redirect to log in form

 (link to feature ticket)